Himeka Nakamoto: Career

+Entertainment

 Nakamoto passed the auditions for Nogizaka46 on August 21, 2011, and joined as a first generation member.
 Her audition song was "Aitakatta" by AKB48.
 In the group, she was known for her cheerful "Himetan" persona and signature pose, the "Himetan Beam" (ひめたんびーむ).
 She was also the lead vocalist of Nogidan, the rock subunit of Nogizaka46.
 In the sixth season of NogiBingo!, she served as assistant MC.
 She was also an assistant MC on the NHK Radio 1 program Radirer!
 Sunday.

-In 2017, Nakamoto went on hiatus from January to early April, citing poor health (later revealed to be a form of adjustment disorder and eating disorder, which she began to experience a few days after joining Nogizaka46).
+Nakamoto went on hiatus from January to April 2017, citing poor health; this was later revealed to be a form of adjustment disorder and eating disorder, which she began to experience a few days after joining Nogizaka46.
 On August 6, she announced in a live broadcast of Radirer!
 Sunday that she would graduate from Nogizaka46.
 Her final performance as a Nogizaka46 member took place at the Tokyo Dome on November 7–8, 2017.
 On November 8, "Last Number", a collaboration single between her and Radio Fish, the boy band formed by Radirer!
 Sunday hosts Oriental Radio, was released.
 Her final blog post on the official Nogizaka46 blog was published on December 22, 2017.

-Post-Nogizaka46
+Mental health

-Nakamoto became interested in pursuing a mental health care career after she attended psychological counseling sessions while in Nogizaka46.
-She has completed training as a hand reflexology counselor and in cognitive behavioral therapy, and enrolled into the Faculty of Human Sciences e-School of Waseda University in April 2018.
+Nakamoto became interested in pursuing a career in mental health after attending therapy while a member of Nogizaka46.
+She completed training as a hand reflexology counselor and in cognitive behavioral therapy, then joined the e-school of Waseda University's Faculty of Human Sciences in April 2018.
+She graduated in March 2023, and launched her mental health counseling website eight months later.